rtmigo/xrandom_dart/README.md

 `nextInt` generates an integer in range from 0, inclusive, to `max`, exclusive.

-In `dart:math` the `max` argument should not exceed 4294967296.
+`dart:math` severely limits the range: for the `Random` the `max` argument should not exceed 4294967296.

 Xrandom does not have this limitation.
-The `max` can be any positive `int`.
+The `max` can be any positive `int` on any platform.

 ### `nextInt32()` and `nextInt64()`